 “Do Me, Baby” wasn’t the first piece of aural erotica to reach the American charts–that barrier had been broken halfway through the previous decade, by disco hits like Donna Summer’s epochal “Love to Love You Baby” and “More, More, More” by porn star-turned-professional-moaner Andrea True.
 But those songs, however suggestive, had stayed firmly within the realm of plausible deniability; in contrast, there’s no question what Prince is doing at the end of “Do Me, Baby.”
 Indeed, the artist took pains to sell the idea that he was literally masturbating in the studio: in his liner notes for his 1993 compilation The Hits, he recalled his vocal overdubs on the track as “the 1st time Prince turned the control room into a bedroom.
 Candles were lit, chiffon veils were hung and all the doors were locked” (Dash 2016).
 True or not, it’s an easy story to believe after listening to the second half of the song.

-And it was the second half that made “Do Me, Baby” a signature track for Prince.
-The ballad was a centerpiece of his live sets for years, beginning on the Controversy tour and lasting all the way through the ’90s.
+And it was that second half that made “Do Me, Baby” a signature track for Prince.
+The ballad was a centerpiece of his live sets for years, from the Controversy tour all the way through the ’90s.
 Early performances in particular replicated the album version’s slow burn, with Prince disrobing to the waist and unbuttoning his pants for the end-of-song breakdown; in other words, it became a striptease rather than a porno.
 But it was still plenty effective: for proof, just watch the video above, and listen to the crowd at New Jersey’s Capitol Theatre squeal.
 By early 1982, “Do Me, Baby” had become the ultimate vehicle for Prince’s mission to, as guitarist Dez Dickerson recalled, “portray pure sex” (Dickerson 62).

 It’s a little ironic, but hardly unbelievable, that a song so central to Prince’s mystique was written by someone else; after all, as anyone who’s heard his latter-day covers of modern rock hits like Radiohead’s “Creep” and the Foo Fighters’ “Best of You” can attest, Prince could be as astonishing an interpreter of other artists’ work as his own.
 And, while André’s demo hasn’t seen the light of day, we do have some idea of what the song sounds like without Prince’s touch: the cover version by Meli’sa Morgan, which topped the Billboard R&B charts in 1986.
 Like the original, Morgan’s version is tailor-made for the “Quiet Storm” R&B radio format, which by 1986 had become much more codified than it was in 1981: all tinkly keyboards, soft-muted guitar plucking, and cavernous processed drums.
 It’s a fine interpretation, and it has its supporters; but it lacks the frisson, the electric sexual charge, that Prince brought to his version.

 In any case, by the time Prince released “Do Me, Baby” on his fourth album, Controversy, André had long since departed the band.
-He’d made the decision to leave in early 1981–“Right before we did Saturday Night Live,” he told Dr. Funkenberry–but stayed on board for the short European tour “out of friendship.”
+He’d made the decision to leave in early 1981–“Right before we did Saturday Night Live,” he told podcaster Dr. Funkenberry–but stayed on board for the short European tour “out of friendship.”
 He left, he recalled, because he felt like he was losing his identity: “Because we were so close, and… I feel like there was a lot of me in what was going on at the time” (Funkenberry 2017).

-These days, André is philosophical about his sometimes vexed relationship with Prince.
+These days, Cymone is philosophical about his sometimes vexed relationship with Prince.
 “We literally saw each other every day for maybe 4-5 years straight before all the fame,” he told Billboard in the wake of his old friend’s death.
 “When you have that kind of a closeness, you kind of know what the other person is thinking without even having to speak.
 And when you start talking about music, it’s the same thing.
 There are gigs and pictures where I’m playing the bottom end of the bass and he’s playing the finger board; that doesn’t really work unless you’re really on the same page” (Cymone 2016).
-That closeness would, of course, be the undoing of their professional relationship; but, as Cymone told podcaster Michael Dean, “The reality is, literally we came up together… we inspired each other, we lived in the same house, we used to bounce ideas off each other; so when people would say things like, ‘You know, I know André wrote this song’ and ‘I know André wrote that song’… I wasn’t looking at it like I ripped Prince off or he ripped me off or whatever… I just think that, you can’t take credit for something when everybody’s in there, you know, cookin’ the same dish” (Dean 2016).
+That closeness would, of course, be the undoing of their professional relationship; but, as he told podcaster Michael Dean, “The reality is, literally we came up together… we inspired each other, we lived in the same house, we used to bounce ideas off each other; so when people would say things like, ‘You know, I know André wrote this song’ and ‘I know André wrote that song’… I wasn’t looking at it like I ripped Prince off or he ripped me off or whatever… I just think that, you can’t take credit for something when everybody’s in there, you know, cookin’ the same dish” (Dean 2016).

-Like many of Prince’s former collaborators, André Cymone has reemerged in the public eye since last April, paying tribute to his departed friend alongside the Revolution and, more recently, the early ’90s lineup of the New Power Generation.
+Like many of Prince’s former collaborators, Cymone has reemerged in the public eye since last April, paying tribute to his departed friend alongside the Revolution and, more recently, the early ’90s lineup of the New Power Generation.
 There’s a great video, posted above, of Cymone at the 2016 Minnesota State Fair, playing a few of his and Prince’s songs and talking to Andrea Swensson from Minneapolis’ public radio station the Current.
 It’s intriguing, however, that of the songs he plays–“Sometimes It Snows in April,” “Little Red Corvette,” “When You Were Mine”–only one comes from his tenure with Prince.
 “Do Me, Baby” is not on the setlist.

 Folks, this is the last d / m / s / r post of 2017.
 I want to thank everyone who’s read, listened to, or otherwise enjoyed my work this year; it’s been amazing.
 I hope you all have a great holiday season, and I’ll see you in the new year!